 Can you breastfeed with rheumatoid arthritis?

-Women with rheumatoid arthritis (RA) and other rheumatic conditions who want to breastfeed their newborns are generally able to so.
+Women with rheumatoid arthritis (RA) and other rheumatic conditions who want to breastfeed their newborns are generally able to do so.

 - You must always consult your doctor before you start the process.